anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Cloud Infrastructure physical Nodes

 The physical resources required for the Cloud Infrastructure are mainly based on COTS X86 hardware for control and data plane nodes.
-HW profiles are defined in the chapters 5.3 and 5.4 of the reference model document.
+HW profiles are defined in [Reference Model chapters 5.3 and 5.4](../../ref_model/chapters/chapter05.md).

 #### 3.4.2.2.
 Network
-The recommended network architecture is spine and leaf topology
+The recommended network architecture is spine and leaf topology.

 <p align="center"><img src="../figures/RA1-Ch03-Network-Fabric.png" alt="Network Fabric -- Physical"><b>Figure 3-3:</b> Network Fabric – Physical</p>
 Figure 3-3 shows a physical network layout where each physical server is dual homed to TOR (Leaf/Access) switches with redundant (2x) connections.
 The Leaf switches are dual homed with redundant connections to spines.